 - Approach persons with disabilities with a positive, relaxed attitude in the same way you would approach any other prospective customer.

-- If attendee is deaf and with an interpreter, always address the attendee directly, not the interpreter.
+- If an attendee has a disability and has an aide, personal assistant or interpreter, always address the attendee directly.

 - Plan in advance how you will welcome people with disabilities into your booth.